bpstahlman/txtfmt/README.md

 " Note: Shortcuts that don't specify modes will get select mode mappings if and only if txtfmtShortcutsWorkInSelect=1.
 " bold-underline (\u for Visual and Operator) call add(g:txtfmtShortcuts, '\u fbu')
-" bold-italic with green background (,b for Visual and Operator) " Note the use of Dictionary syntax. call add(g:txtfmtShortcuts, {'lhs': ',b', 'rhs': 'fbi kg'}) " blue italic with red background (\i for Visual, ,i for Operator) call add(g:txtfmtShortcuts, 'v:\i o:,i fi kr cb')
+" Idem, using Dictionary syntax. call add(g:txtfmtShortcuts, {'lhs': '\u', 'rhs': 'fbu'}) " blue italic with red background (\i for Visual/Select, ,i for Operator) call add(g:txtfmtShortcuts, 'v:\i o:,i fi kr cb')
 " red italic-underline (<LocalLeader>r for Visual, <F8> for Operator)
 " Note: Use of 'x' disables mapping in select mode regardless of txtfmtShortcutsWorkInSelect.